 Our Mission and History

-New Start Counselling is a place where change begins for men affected by domestic violence.
-We help men move away from abuse and violence toward the respectful relationships they prefer.
+New Start Counselling is a place where change begins for individuals affected by intimate partner violence.
+We help individuals move away from abuse and violence toward the respectful relationships they prefer.
 We do this by providing a safe and healing counselling environment.

 New Start began in October 1974 as a project, to provide a counselling service for men whose partners had to take shelter in Bryony House, the local transition house for women.
 Ken Belanger, a social worker, was instrumental in bringing forward the value and importance of men involved in violent relationships becoming engaged in a therapeutic journey that would lead to more respectful and healing relationships.